Skip to main content

 Completion of the first module prepares a learner for the NABCEP Photovoltaic Associate™ exam, an assessment that measures demonstrated knowledge of the fundamental principles of the application, design, installation and operation of photovoltaic systems.

-Coming Soon - Solar Photovoltaic Installer 2nd Edition
+Now Available - Solar Photovoltaic System Installer 2nd Edition

 Craft Snapshot